 The CEO was quietly proud of his son, Paul.
 Formerly a code-writer, Paul is now a solutions architect on five times the salary.
 His colleagues were laid off when code-writing went to AI.
 He is hoping to get into Tech Leadership before AI reduces the need for solutions architects.

-Tjerk tries to make sense of it all.
-People adapted – as they always do – but he knows this is different.
+Tjerk tries to make sense of it.
+People adapt – they always do – but he knows this is different.
 It reminds him of the film, “Everything, Everywhere, All at Once”.
 Where is leadership in all of this?

 Emergent Complexity

-That was when Tjerk resolved it was time for the board to exploit AI.
-He asked Thomas to launch a control-tower project.
+Tjerk had resolved it was time for the board to exploit AI and asked Thomas to launch a control-tower project.

-Thomas was in Tjerk’s office and had brought three external consultants with him.
+Thomas was in Tjerk’s office with three external consultants.
 Tjerk wondered why Thomas needed support.

-After hearing their prepared response, Tjerk stared at Thomas for a moment.
+After hearing the pitch, Tjerk stared at Thomas for a moment.
 Then...

 “Let me check”, Tjerk said.
 “Are we, or are we not, in the second quarter of this century?
 Because your excuse is straight out of the last one.
-How is it possible we are still stopped dead by data integrity?”
+How is it possible we are still in a fog of bad data?”

 Complexity

 Complexity is emerging at operational level.
-Staff are constantly finding new opportunities for AI in both their working and private lives.
-It is catalyzing spontaneous, bottom-up change and giving staff agency to initiate it.
+Staff are finding new opportunities for AI in work and at home.
+It catalyzes spontaneous, bottom-up change and gives staff agency.
 This drives heterogeneity.
-Intelligence is moving away from the centre and towards the edge of the organization.
+Intelligence is moving from the centre to the edge.
 Line-managers from a culture built on standardization and control are challenged.

 Information

-Information leakage has a new form, and not just via transcription and chat-log apps.
-Companies now radiate data just by existing.
-It’s called data-exhaust, reminding us how military aircraft must hide their heat-signal.
-With the help of AI, a company’s operational and strategic intentions can be inferred by third parties from its data signals.
-Where are these coming from?
-Should they be controlled?
-What are competitors, analysts, investors, suppliers, customers and activists able to learn from them?
+Information leakage has a new form, not only via transcription and chat-log apps.
+Companies radiate data by existing, ‘data-exhaust’.
+With AI help, third parties can infer a company’s operational and strategic intentions from it.
+Where is it coming from?
+Can it be controlled?
+What are competitors, analysts, investors, suppliers, customers and activists able to learn from data-exhaust?

 Leadership